expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 ### `BarCodeScanner.requestPermissionsAsync()`

-Asks the user to grant permissions for accessing camera.
+Asks the user to grant permissions for accessing the camera.

 On iOS this will require apps to specify the `NSCameraUsageDescription` entry in the `Info.plist`